zonemaster/zonemaster-backend/docs/API.md

 #### `"error"`

-* If any parameter fails to be validated an error code of -32602 is returned.
-The `data` properties contains an array of all error, see [Validation error data].
+* If any parameter is invalid an error code of -32602 is returned.
+The `data` property contains an array of all errors, see [Validation error data].

   Example of error response: